GEO marketing: the natural evolution of SEO

 Generative AI can improve SEO, but not replace it.
 “Think of it as your personal assistant that helps out with repetitive tasks,” according to MarketingProfs.
 The combination of AI efficiency with human strategy and creativity remains the winning formula.

 “AI isn’t here to ruin SEO altogether; it can actually enhance it.
 Think of it as your personal assistant that helps out with repetitive tasks like generating local schema or identifying keyword clusters.”
-Danny Shepherd, Intero Digital
+Danny Shepherd, CEO Intero Digital

 Finding the balance